Monday, Jun 24: 3:15 PM - 4:30 PM

 Room: Grand Ballroom 104-105

 Network neuroscience and connectomics have extensively characterised properties of brain connectivity.
 It is a consensus that connectomes are small-world networks with modules, hubs and rich clubs.
 However, whether these properties are purely descriptive or have mechanistic contributions to brain function remains to be determined.
 In recent years, research focus has started to shift away from descriptions of connectivity towards models that are predictive and mechanistic.
 This shift is resulting in fast-paced progress in several basic and clinical neuroscience domains, including network theory, precision neuroimaging, therapeutic brain stimulation and electrophysiology.
 This symposium will communicate prominent examples of these advances to the neuroimaging community.
-Speakers will cover research on neurodegeneration spread (Jacob Vogel), personalised brain stimulation (Arianna Menardi), chemogenetic dysconnectivity (Alessandro Gozzi), and multi-modal, time-varying connectome dynamics (Sepideh Sadaghiani).
+Speakers will cover research on neurodegeneration spread (Jacob Vogel), personalised brain stimulation (Arianna Menardi), chemogenetic dysconnectivity (Caio Seguin), and multi-modal, time-varying connectome dynamics (Sepideh Sadaghiani).
 Attendees will gain an appreciation of the state-of-the-art models in network neuroscience and how these techniques can inform predictions and mechanisms of brain function.
 More broadly, the symposium will promote a dialogue between different communities within the OHBM membership that approach brain connectivity through complementary angles of investigation.

 Attendees will be provided with the knowledge to: